 When to Visit

-Due to its high mountain range, Ba Vi is slightly cooler than Hanoi throughout the year.
+Due to its high mountain range, Ba Vi is slightly cooler weather than Hanoi throughout the year.
 However, the summer months can still be quite hot, and with the addition of rain, the humidity rises drastically.
 While most want to avoid heat and humidity, summer is the most popular time to visit.

 With the lakes and waterfalls in the area, many visitors cool off by taking a dip in the refreshing water.
-Summertime also brings the rain, and the wet season lasts from April to October.
+Summertime also brings rain, and the wet season lasts from April to October.
 The increase of rainfall brings more cloud cover and mist, which obscures the view.

 To avoid the crowds and wet weather, the dry season is the best time to visit Ba Vi.
 The dry season starts in November and lasts until March.
 During the dry season, the clouds are less likely to cover the views and there is an abundance of wildflowers growing.